robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

 How do I eliminate the else?
 Applying the [early returns](#early-returns).

-Other example that ELSE it's not necessary:
+Another example that ELSE it's not necessary:

 ```php
 function someFunction {